kissggj123/Route/README.md

-## A Script for you to setup VPN Server easily and Create VPN Connection with your devices by llapse.Based onLibreswan&xl2tpd.
+## A Script for you to setup VPN Server easily and Create VPN Connection with your devices by llapse.Based on Libreswan & xl2tpd.

 ## Route Features
 - Supported IPSEC(L2TP) Connection